Gancor990/CS50-project1/README.md

 ### Requirements

- [x] Registration - users can register with website (password hashed with SHA256)
+ - [x] Registration - users can register with website (password hashed with SHA256)

- [x] Login - users can login with credentials
+ - [x] Login - users can login with credentials

- [x] Logout - users can log out of site
+ - [x] Logout - users can log out of site

- [x] Import - imports book CSV into PostgreSQL database
+ - [x] Import - imports book CSV into PostgreSQL database

- [x] Search - can search for book based on ISBN, title and author with matches, if any, displayed
+ - [x] Search - can search for book based on ISBN, title and author with matches, if any, displayed

- [ ] Book Page - contains book details and user reviews
+ - [ ] Book Page - contains book details and user reviews

- [ ] Review Submission - contained within book page if user has not yet left a review
+ - [x] Review Submission - contained within book page if user has not yet left a review

- [ ] Goodreads Review Data -
+ - [x] Goodreads Review Data - return Goodreads average rating and number of ratings via API call

- [ ] API Access - GET request available with /api/<isbn> returning a JSON response in following format:
+ - [x] API Access - GET request available with /api/<isbn> returning a JSON response in following format:

     {
         "title": "Memory",